When it comes to recording vocals, there is so much to try and remember.

 A pop filter placed in front of the microphone in a ‘hovering’ fashion is a good choice for covering larger mics.

 They can be a little trickier to install, though.
-If this is the style you’re thinking of purchasing, make sure it has a strong and flexible gooseneck.
+If this is the style you’re considering purchasing, make sure it has a solid and flexible gooseneck.

 This will allow you to place it in the best position while still ensuring it’s held firmly in place.